Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Empirical Assessment Examining Early Automobile Adoption

-We evaluate how the processed data perform relative to the gold standard data in two common econometric specifications.
-We conduct exercises that examine the persistence of automobile adoption between 1920 and 1960 and how it relates to population growth.
+While section \ref{sec:performance} assesses whether the pipeline reads historical tables accurately, high performance metrics do not necessarily ensure that analysis conducted on panel data compiled from the pipeline supports the same empirical conclusions as the gold standard data.
+We therefore conduct two exercises examining the persistence of automobile adoption between 1920 and 1960 and its relation to population growth in order to compare how the LLM data perform relative to the gold standard data.
 The first exercise regresses vehicle adoption on lagged vehicle adoption, while the second regresses vehicle adoption on population and includes county-level fixed effects.
-These two use cases require panel data to estimate serial correlation and historical elasticities in the presence of unit fixed effects.
-We do not make causal claims about the correlations we report, instead focusing on whether coefficients estimated with the LLM-processed data differ from those estimated with the gold standard data.
+These two use cases can be unforgiving of measurement error: serial correlation amplifies bias in dynamic panels, and unit fixed effects amplify the attenuating effects of even classical measurement error \autocite[e.g.,][]{griliches1986errors, wansbeek1992simple}.
+Moreover, these exercises require reasonable field alignment.
+We do not make causal claims about the correlations we report, instead focusing on descriptive analysis and whether coefficients estimated with the LLM-processed data differ from those estimated with the gold standard data.